JuliaLang/julia/doc/src/manual/style-guide.md

 ```

 Thus, use `Int` literals when possible, with `Rational{Int}` for literal non-integer numbers,
-in order to make it easier to use your code.
+to make it easier to use your code.